Aypp23/shadowpool/README.md

 *   Check that the `roundId` in the proof matches the currently active round.

 **Frontend: "Signature Denied"**
-*   The wallet must be on the correct network (Arbitrum Sepolia / Base Sepolia).
+*   The wallet must be on the correct network (Arbitrum Sepolia).
 *   Ensure you are signing the correct EIP-712 Typed Data structure.

 ---